 Last Week's Economic News

-- For the week ended December 7, there were 252,000 claims for unemployment insurance, an increase of 49,000 from the previous week's level.
-This is the highest level for initial claims since September 30, 2017, when it was 257,000.
-According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended November 30.
-The advance number of those receiving unemployment insurance benefits during the week ended November 30 was 1,667,000, a decrease of 31,000 from the prior week's level, which was revised up by 5,000.
+- For the week ended March 14, there were 281,000 claims for unemployment insurance, an increase of 70,000 from the previous week's level.
+This is the highest level for initial claims since September 2, 2017, when it was 299,000.
+According to the Department of Labor, the advance rate for insured unemployment claims remained at 1.2% for the week ended March 7.
+The advance number of those receiving unemployment insurance benefits during the week ended March 7 was 1,701,000, an increase of 2,000 from the prior week's level, which was revised down by 23,000.

 Eye on the Week Ahead

 The Dow Jones Industrial Average (DJIA) is a price-weighted index composed of 30 widely traded blue-chip U.S. common stocks.
 The S&P 500 is a market-cap weighted index composed of the common stocks of 500 leading companies in leading industries of the U.S. economy.
 The NASDAQ Composite Index is a market-value weighted index of all common stocks listed on the NASDAQ stock exchange.
 The Russell 2000 is a market-cap weighted index composed of 2,000 U.S. small-cap common stocks.
 The Global Dow is an equally weighted index of 150 widely traded blue-chip common stocks worldwide.
+The U.S. Dollar Index is a geometrically weighted index of the value of the U.S. dollar relative to six foreign currencies.
 Market indices listed are unmanaged and are not available for direct investment.